gvazzolerunitn/cv-mocap_8/README.md

 ```
 ---
 ## 💡 Tip for YOLO
-For more accurate—but more CPU‐intensive—inference, swap out `yolov8s-pose.pt` (small) for:
+For more accurate—but more CPU‐intensive—inference, we suggest to swapping out `yolov8s-pose.pt` (small) for:

 `yolov8m-pose.pt` (medium)